-Mr. BUTLER.
-I thank the gentleman.
 Mr. BADILLO.
 I do want to point out, as I said earlier, that the Alaskans will be covered in any event under the 15th amendment.
 The new problems with respect to Alaskans are not under title II because the Alaskans went through that already in 1965 and 1970.
 The new problems arise with regard to title III, however, on the question of a bilingual ballot, and this problem arises in view of the fact that certain of the languages that are spoken in Alaska are not written languages, and therefore a difficulty arises as to that.

 Mr. GOLDWATER.
-Mr. Chairman,

-will the gentleman yield?
+Mr. Chairman, will the gentleman yield?

 Mr. BADILLO.
-I yield to the gentle-
+I yield to the gentleman from California.

-man from California.